ORESoftware/r2g/README.md

 ## Purpose

 This tool <i>complements</i> your standard CI/CD testing for NPM libraries.
 You might already be using Travis, CircleCI, etc, to test your library when you do a `git push`.
-Keep doing that. <i>However, the reason why what you are already doing is likely to be insufficient is because:</i>
+Keep doing that. <i>However, what you are already doing is likely to be insufficient because:</i>

 1. You install using `npm install` instead of `npm install --production`, because you need your devDependencies for your tests. (whoops!).
 2. You are testing your package directly, instead of testing it as a dependency of another project.
 In reality, someone will be using your package via `node_modules/X`, and for example, your postinstall routine may behave differently here.